Louponius/Robolang/README.md

 Made by Oklomsy!

-Robolang has three commands
+Robolang has four commands
-Beep Boop Bap
+Beep Boop Bap and Boap

 Beep just prints whatever you give it to the console for example.
 Beep("A") will print A to the console.